compose-us-research/noqueue/README.md

 `dev-docker-compose.yml` file with `docker-compose`.
 Open three terminals, run these commands in them:

-1. `docker-compose up platzhalterio-db`
+1. `docker-compose -f dev-docker-compose.yml up platzhalterio-db`
-2. `docker-compose run --service-ports --rm platzhalterio bash` - runs the backend container: In the shell change into the `/app/backend` directory to install all necessary packages (`npm ci`).
+2. `docker-compose -f dev-docker-compose.yml run --service-ports --rm platzhalterio bash` - runs the backend container: In the shell change into the `/app/backend` directory to install all necessary packages (`npm ci`).
 In this directory, `npm start` can be used to run the server.
 If anything in the backend changes, press `CTRL+C` to stop it and restart it again with `npm start`.
-3. `docker-compose run --service-ports --rm frontend bash` - runs the frontend
-   container: In the shell, have a look into `/app/frontend` and run one of the frontend scripts after installing the dependencies (`yarn`). `yarn storybook` starts Storybook and allows you to change the various components with hot module reload. `yarn start` starts a development server to see changes live in the app.
+3. `docker-compose -f dev-docker-compose.yml run --service-ports --rm frontend bash` - runs the frontend container: In the shell, have a look into `/app/frontend` and run one of the frontend scripts after installing the dependencies (`yarn`). `yarn storybook` starts Storybook and allows you to change the various components with hot module reload. `yarn start` starts a development server to see changes live in the app.
 Since the live backend will send you the URL of the backend service when selecting a shop, the URL might change and as a result changes might not be visible.
 Use the local URL to check this.
 With `yarn build`, a static version of the page will be built and the live backend is going to use that.